szczyglis-dev/py-gpt/docs/source/plugins.rst

 Command: Files I/O
 -----------------

 The plugin allows for file management within the local filesystem.
-It enables the model to create, read, and write files and directories located in the `output` directory, which can be found in the user's work directory.
+It enables the model to create, read, and write files and directories located in the `data` directory, which can be found in the user's work directory.
 With this plugin, the AI can also generate Python code files and thereafter execute that code within the user's system.

 Plugin capabilities include: